Polarization Tracking and Active Compensation Using Classical Headers in Quantum Wrapper Networking: Experimental Setup

 \subsection{Polarization State Measurement Module}

 In QWN, the destination node is equipped with a polarimeter to measure the polarization state of the headers.
-In our experiments, we use a TXP inline polarimeter from Thorlabs with a sampling time of 10\,$\mu$s.
+In our experiments, we use a TXP inline polarimeter from Thorlabs with a sampling time of 10\,$\mu$s, as shown in Fig.~\ref{fig:pol_meas}(a).

 This provides Stokes parameters $S_1$, $S_2$, and $S_3$ from values ($-$1,1) as voltages between $-$2.5 to 2.5\,V. We take voltage samples using an analog to digital converter on a data acquisition (DAQ) device (MCC DAQ 1208HS).
 We additionally trigger the DAQ with the detected optical output from the polarimeter (the TPX uses 10\% of the input signal for detection of Stokes parameters and passes the remaining to the output).
 We tap off 99\% from the polarimeter's output and detect it with a biased photodiode detector (Thorlabs DET01CFC).
 This method allows us to effectively gate the polarization measurements during the short header duration and ignore random measurements happening during the quantum payload's timespan.